Coopersmith Career Consulting | Evaluated Learning Experience

 March 2021 - Present.

 Understanding ADHD (PSY-365) introduces students to the principles of ADHD.
-Students explore the ADHD brain and the impacts that the environment, nutrition, and sleep have on symptoms of children with ADHD.
+Major topics include the ADHD brain and the impacts of the environment, nutrition, and sleep have on symptoms of children with ADHD.
 Students also learn about the use of medications and how to deal with school and family life.

 In the upper division baccalaureate degree category, 3 semester hours in Psychology (5/21).